paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Tip: When you schedule something, force yourself to do that or nothing at all for that time.
 This helps you not procrastinate.
 - "The goal is to develop habits that allow us to have time for everything we value—work, fun, exercise, friends, errands, study—in a way that's sustainable, *forever*.
 Favoring work at the expense of everything else makes work itself less pleasant, diminishes quality of life, and create a constant feeling of 'emergency'."

+### Accountability

+- Goes hand in hand with scheduling.
+- Especially important for Obligers.
+- A primary value of personal trainers, nutritionists, etc (beyond their expertise) is the built in accountability.
+- Tip: To boost the accountability factor, go public.

 ## Author's "Secrets of Adulthood"

 - Don't let the perfect be the enemy of the good